levivoelz/levivoelz.github.io/_posts/2024-01-22-startup-observations-by-a-developer.md

 Noob founders are the worst to work for and be involved with unless they are incredibly empathetic, smart, and have integrity.
 If they have those traits, they quickly pick up on the fact that it is hard for _everyone involved_ and they compensate everyone very well.
 They do what they can to help ease the pain.
 When they don't, nobody wants to work for them.[^4]

-### Spend a substantial amount of time and money on building the product before launching {#failure-8}
+### Spend a substantial amount of time and money on building the product before launching or getting feedback {#failure-8}
 I don't want to make any hard and fast rules, however, ideally you'd shape your MVP in a way that you could deliver it in 3 months or less.
 Of course, there are many exceptions to that, especially in B2B, but if you don't have substantial funding in place to build out a larger product and you haven't done something similar before, you shouldn't entertain building it, let alone start.
 A lot of founders who want to build a big, full-featured product either don't understand the level of effort it will take, or they are lying to themselves and everyone else involved.
 If you are the latter, shame on you.
 If you are the former, also shame on you but I hope you'll learn from the mistake.

 The big takeaway here is—if you can't distill your product down to one or two primary features, then you are taking on too much.
 I've seen this so many times and not just in startups.
 Big companies fall into this trap as well.
 They spend a ton of money and resources only to discover their product doesn't work as intended (e.g. bugs, irrelevant features), it is bloated and confusing for users, or it takes too many resources to maintain and falls off the priority list.